BitcoinDesign/Guide/guide/contribute/content-guidelines.md

 title: Content guidelines
 description: Writing tips for authors of the Bitcoin Design Guide.
 nav_order: 10
-parent: Resources
+parent: Contribute
-permalink: /guide/resources/content-guidelines/
+permalink: /guide/contribute/content-guidelines/
-image: /assets/images/guide/resources/content-guidelines-preview.jpg
+image: /assets/images/guide/contribute/content-guidelines-preview.jpg
 ---

 # Content guidelines

 The Bitcoin Design Guide is the work of many authors from many different backgrounds, each with their own unique voice and perspective.
 To help us ensure a consistent written voice throughout the guide, follow these content guidelines.

 #### Know your reader